You’ve got Mail… Privacy Protection

 Across the industry, some tools will enable you remove any Apple MPP enabled device data in an attempt to prevent MPP open rates from inflating your real engagement numbers.
 This is a dangerous practice though, because opens made by a human use exactly the same mechanisms as non-human opens, therefore are completely indistinguishable.
 Indiscriminately removing MPP interactions will result in genuine human interactions being removed from your reporting insights, therefore you’re losing a key amount of usable and actionable data when it comes to developing and improving your marketing practices.

-Excluding Apple MPP users not only removes them as a source of tracking open rates, but you also loose the ability to accurately score your customers and track their activity across the board, and you’ll be blind to click-rates, bounce rates, and other key metrics that will give you the tools to consistently improve your marketing function.
+Excluding Apple MPP users not only removes them as a source of tracking open rates, but you also lose the ability to accurately score your customers and track their activity across the board, and you’ll be blind to click-rates, bounce rates, and other key metrics that will give you the tools to consistently improve your marketing function.
 Remember – just because a user has Apple MPP activated, doesn’t mean that they aren’t engaging in the content themselves, but using other metrics will help you develop a better overview of your customer and their engagement.

 There’s a wealth of other metrics and usable data at our fingertips which can be used to keep track of how your contacts engage with you.
 What we definitely wouldn’t suggest is filtering out Apple MPP enabled devices when it comes to tracking your data, as that could easily be 70% or more of your data, which won’t give you accurate insights into your engagement rates.

 How can Dotdigital help you track your customer engagement?